 Most movie scripts and novels follow one of the above themes.
 If you’re a startup or a relatively new company, your story could be about your founders and what they set out to change.
 If you’re a more established brand, your story can reflect the values that the company holds, or something that it’s focused on changing.

 Think about your brand’s personality and positioning and write short summaries of story ideas.
 Then take a fresh look at them and consider:

 Memorable brand stories tell the unexpected, challenge you, dare you and strike an emotional chord.
 They can convey your personality, share what you stand for, set expectations and communicate your values.

 Your brand story can influence the brand experience.
 It’s not ad copy or boring facts.

 It’s a powerful element of your brand strategy.

-This is content contained in Module 1 – Brand Inspiration of our comprehensive brand strategy toolkit, which can help you build the foundation to become a brand strategist.
+This is an example of content contained in Module 1 – Brand Inspiration of our comprehensive brand strategy toolkit, which can help you build the foundation to become a brand strategist.
 This module is about defining the elements of your brand that shape your brand experience.
 You can also view additional articles about choosing a great brand name, designing your brand architecture, shaping your brand personality traits, writing your brand messaging, developing your corporate identity or conducting a brand audit.

 Everything You Need for Your Brand Story Project